dvirBiton1/Elevators-offline/README.md

-you can make your own csv and json files that contains calls and parameters of the elevators and run the code to choose for your own situation../
+you can make your own csv and json files that contains calls and parameters of the elevators and run the code to choose for your own situation.